mozartfish/technical-reference/docs/tools.md

 * [vscode](https://code.visualstudio.com/), opensource version: [vscodium](https://vscodium.com/).
 GitHub copilot and its autocomplete is such a nuisance that I have turned it off.
 If I need AI help, Gemini is more useful.
 * [vim](https://openvim.com/)
 * [intellij](https://www.jetbrains.com/idea/)
-- [cursor](https://cursor.com/) - use with caution.
-It's a super powerful tool but also a huge debugging headache.
-I haven't personally used it but some of my friends in the ml and vis communities like it for prototyping.

 ### Terminal
 * [tmux](https://hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/)